BusterLundgaard/busters_super_cool_terminal_tutorial/README.md

 so TAB completes _if_ there is only one option left.
 TAB-TAB shows you all options it has left for potential autocompletion.

 ## Copy pasting:
 Copy pasting text into and from the terminal doesn't simply work with CTRL-C, CTRL-P as one may think!
-You actually need to use CTRL-SHIFT-C, CTRL-SHIFT-P. As you can see below, the regular CTRL-C without shift is used for something else ...
+You actually need to use CTRL-SHIFT-C, CTRL-SHIFT-V. As you can see below, the regular CTRL-C without shift is used for something else ...

 ## CTRL-C
 Use this to _cancel_ a command you started running.
 Suppose you ran a command, say, `cp` to copy a massive directory to some location, say:
 `cp -r my_massive_directory /home/buster/copy_of_my_massive_directory`
 This command might take some time to run.
 As typical of many of these slightly unintuitive old unix commands, "no feedback is good feedback!", so `cp` gives you no feedback as it copies this large directory that might take minutes.
 Digressions aside, supose we regret this, and want to stop this command from copying any more.
-We can do this simply by pressing `CTRL-C` on our keyboards (`COMMAND-C`) for Mac i think.
+We can do this simply by pressing `CTRL-C` on our keyboards (`COMMAND-C` for Mac i think).

 ## CTRL-Z
 This is quite similar to 'CTRL-C', but instead of cancelling a program, it simply halts it/stops it.
-You can start the running process again by using `fg`, which stands for "foreground" - essentially, you've stopped it and brought it to the background, now you bring it back to the _f_ore_g_round again.
+You can start the running process again by using `fg`, which stands for "foreground" - essentially, you've stopped it and brought it to the background, now you bring it back to the **f**ore**g**round again.

 # Special symbols in the terminal:
 ## |: pipes
 Pipes are how you make one program communicate to another.
-We use them *alot* in Linux.
 The analogy here is that as you run one program, it tends to spit out lines of output.
-You can "connect" this program to another with a "pipe", so that each output line flows into a program.
+You can "connect" this program to another with a "pipe", so that each output line flows into another program.
 So pipes allow us to chain programs together *one line at a time*.
 This is why a lot of files and programs in Linux are on so many seperate lines!

 ```BASH
 # print out the contents of a file, then pipe it to wc to see the amount of lines, words and charachters